-Sochi 2014: British skier Rowan Cheshire withdraws from halfpipe
+British halfpipe skier Rowan Cheshire has withdrawn from the Winter

-She was due to compete on Thursday but the teenager needs more time after Sunday's incident, Team GB said.
+She was due to compete on Thursday but the teenager needs more time after Sunday's incident, Team GB said.“I am determined to be back in four years time and be up there competing for an Olympic medal”Rowan Cheshire

 Emma Lonsdale will now be the sole GB entrant in the women's competition.